nick-shaw/aces-ot-vwg-experiments/README.md

 * `cusp_plot.py` - Creates a png sequence of plots of the gamut boundary at different hue angles.
 Uses functions from `cusp_path.py`.

 * `interactive_cusp.py` - An interactive plot of the gamut boundary at a selectable hue value.
-Includes a skeleton framework for showing the path of gamut compression.
-The compression currently shown is a simple version, not the full version from the current DRT.
+Includes an optional approximation of the gamut boundary based only on the cusp position, as well as the result of gamut compressing a selectable JMh value.
+The compression currently shown is a slightly simpler version than that used in recent iterations of the DRT.